MCK-Team/team-agreement/README.md

 - How often will you merge?
   - at the end of the day
+  - also after any major improvements have been made

 - Who merges PRs?
   - any team member can merge after it is approved by at least 1 other person